scott-c-jensen/data_map_app/README.md

 This code base is set to create a web app for mapping data.
 Specifically, it uploads addresses and create a density plot on the map of the world.
 This can give insight to the frequency of events based on geographical location.
 This is a simple data analytical tool developed for a specific company to identify regions of concern based on business metrics.
 Both the business name and the data are not included.

-## Use Cases and possible adaptations
+## Possible Applications and Easy Adaptations

 Some example use cases could be:
 1) Mapping where people are using your services for improved marketing (understanding your audience, finding untapped customer segments etc)